diegovalsesia/GraphCNN-GAN/README.md

 # Learning Localized Generative Models for 3D Point Clouds via Graph Convolution (ICLR 2019)

+Warning: trained models are large!
+A code-only repository is available at: https://github.com/diegovalsesia/GraphCNN-GAN-codeonly

 If you like our work, please cite the journal version of the paper.

 Journal version BibTex reference: